 As the main 131 force was supporting the Australian forces in the west, E Battery mounted a spirited but futile defense of the city.
 Low on ammunition and surrounded on three sides (per the account of 2LT Allen), they were forced to surrender within days after the Dutch capitulation on 8 MAR.
 It also seems that the group left behind would better be identified as the Surabaja-group rather than E Battery per se.
 For a variety of reasons, soldiers were swapped out within the remaining group and the larger departing group.
 It is, therefore, less than precise for us to identify exactly the Surabaja-group consisted of and who was sent to Japan rather than the TBR.
 There were also a number of TXNG and AAF personnel who were in the hospital and were left with the Surabaja-group; these included the 2 US civilians trapped on Java who had affiliated themselves with the US group,

 It is worth re-iterating that no US personal were killed by enemy fire on Java.
-PVT Bruce Rhodes was killed by an accidental GSW inflicted by a fellow soldier on 5 MAR.
+PVT Bruce Rhodes was killed by an accidental GSW on 5 MAR during an ill-fated attempt to sabotage the Springfield rifles.
 Also, PVT Don Barnes and PFC John Bingham died when the B-24 they were on was shot down in the first air raid by the on the Singosari Airfield on 3 FEB.
 The only US POW to die of wounds sustained in combat was NAVY LT(jg) Francis Weiler on 26 MAR.
+Of course, there is also USMC GySgt Standish who, after reaching the beach, raced off into the jungle to “kill Japs” with his .45; he was never seen again.

 Bicycle camp experience (Apr to Oct 42)